 - RPM provides the ability to print jobs from MPE/iX to any printer, regardless of brand name, with no need to purchase HP-specific equipment.

 Network printers are typically required when sharing a single printer between Windows clients and HP3000 servers.
-RPM eliminates this requirement by printing directly to any printer on your Windows network, whether it is locally connected to a PC, shared from another computer, or connected to the network directly.
+RPM eliminates this requirement by printing directly to any printer on your Windows network.
+RPM supports locally connected printers, shared printers, and printers connected directly to the network via standard print protocols.

 RPM Feature-packed Printing Queues

-Within RPM print queues a user will set up transforms and actions, each performing a different task with the print file.
-Each type performs a function and has completely different configuration options than another queue type.
+Within RPM print queues, a user will set up transforms and actions, each performing a different task with the print file.
 Understanding RPM's Printing Queues is the key to getting the most value from using RPM.

-- RPM gives users the ability to control fonts with dynamic sizing using lines-per-inch and characters-per-inch, and to set page margins.
-Any text data stream can be formatted for a Windows printer whether the printer is supported by MPE/iX or not!
+- RPM gives users the ability to control fonts with dynamic sizing using lines-per-inch and characters-per-inch and to set page margins.
+Any text data stream can be formatted for a Windows printer whether MPE/iX supports the printer or not!

 - RPM will pass raw information from the HP3000 to the PC print queue bypassing the Windows print driver.
 RPM processes print data without modification as if the printer were connected directly to the host system through a parallel or serial connection.
-This queue type supports the advanced queue features such as transforming data, adding and appending bytes or a file, etc.
+RPM's standard processing supports sending data unmodified as well as appending, removing, string translations, input tray setting, and more.